opengeospatial/ets-kml2/README.md

 The KML 2.3 specification adopted [XML Schema 1.1](http://www.w3.org/TR/xmlschema11-1/) as the normative schema language.
-The [Xerces2 Java](http://xerces.apache.org/xerces2-j/) parser aspires to provide support for the current W3C Recommendation, but it seems to be mired in an interminable beta development cycle (the last release was November 2010!).
-The test suite uses a component built from the [`xml-schema-1.1-dev`](http://svn.apache.org/viewvc/xerces/java/branches/xml-schema-1.1-dev/) branch (revision: 1667115).
-This artifact is available from the central Maven
+The [Xerces2 Java](http://xerces.apache.org/xerces2-j/) parser aspires to provide support for the current W3C Recommendation, but it seems to be mired in an interminable beta development phase (the last release was November 2010!).
+The test suite currently uses a component built from the [`xml-schema-1.1-dev`](http://svn.apache.org/viewvc/xerces/java/branches/xml-schema-1.1-dev/) branch (revision: 1667115); this artifact is available from the central Maven
 repository:

     <dependency>